AlexanderNyr/AuraLite-Shaders/README.md

 ---

 > ℹ️ **Historical note:** older changelog sections below are preserved as original release notes.

+## 🆕 What's New in v1.0.2 — *Foliage Subsurface Scattering (SSS)*

+Version **1.0.2** adds realistic subsurface scattering for vegetation, making leaves, grass, and plants look more translucent and lifelike when light shines through them.
+This is a focused visual enhancement that integrates cleanly with the existing PBR and lighting pipeline.

+### 🌿 New Feature
+* **Foliage Subsurface Scattering (`FOLIAGE_SSS`)** — New toggle in the `[Foliage Settings]` menu.
+When enabled, foliage receives additional lighting from the back (light bleeding) and a soft wrap term for the unlit side.
+Controlled per-profile (enabled from MED upward by default).
+Uses material ID tagging in `gbuffers_terrain` and a dedicated SSS pass in `composite.fsh`.
+* Added to all quality profiles (VERY_LOW → EXTREME) with the `!FOLIAGE_SSS` or `FOLIAGE_SSS` flag.
+* Full English + Russian localization strings added.

+### 🧭 Project metadata refresh
+* README and installation references now point to **v1.0.2**.
+* Source-folder notes now correctly describe the repository as containing snapshots through `shaders v1.0.2/`.
+* Minor synchronization of `shaders.properties` (FOLIAGE_SSS screen entry and profile definitions).

+--- older changelog sections below are preserved as original release notes.

 ## 🆕 What's New in v1.0.1 — *Stability, HDR Bloom & Photographic Tone Mapping*